mcevoyinit/cgraph/docs/concepts/dgraph.md

 >>DGraph is a curve jumper.
 It does distributed transactions, low-latency arbitrary depth joins, traversals, provides synchronous replication and horizontal scalability — with a simple GraphQL-like API -  [DGraph Labs](https://www.dgraph.io)

 ###Graph Native
-DGraph is unique in that it has a GraphQL server natively embedded in it, alongside its graph DB / KV store.
+DGraph is unique in that it has a GraphQL server natively embedded in the database process, alongside its graph DB / KV store.
 This is interesting because:

 Typically the GraphQL server lives separately from the underlying datastore, as illustrated below.
 Having an all-in-one service greatly speeds up development effort, lowers maintenance cost, and solution complexity, which is the primary reason DGraph is CGraphs first integration.